-Hot yoga certainly is hot right now…but what should you wear?
+Hot yoga certainly is hot right now… But what should you wear?
 You’re guaranteed to sweat and burn a lot of calories, which is great for those looking to lose weight.
 And because it’s yoga, also works on your muscle strength, so it’s also great for those looking to get stronger.
 So, what to expect when you take your first class?
-And…what do you wear to hot yoga!?
+And… What do you wear to hot yoga!?

 Thin, calf-length pants may be more comfortable than thick, ankle-length yoga pants.
 Women should wear a sports bra, as in any yoga class.
 Some hot yoga shirts come with built-in sports bras.
 Breathable fabric is best for all your hot yoga clothes!

 This article will go into detail about the best clothes to wear when you go to hot yoga.
 We will also discuss some extra tips to keep in mind for your hot yoga class.
 It will be helpful for those who are nervous to try it for the first time and will also help those who are familiar with hot yoga but want to maximize the experience.

 Get antimicrobial bottoms.
-Regardless of what kind of bottoms you wear, as long as they are antimicrobial, it will soak up the moisture of your sweat.
+Regardless of what kind of bottoms you wear, as long as they are antimicrobial, they will soak up the moisture of your sweat.
 It will also decrease the chances of sweat stains on your clothes and decrease odor.
 Both of these can be super embarrassing when you do hot yoga.

-Look for leggings made for hot yoga.
+Look for leggings made specifically for hot yoga.
 Read reviews about leggings before buying them!
 Many will be listed as hot yoga leggings.
 Some may not, so reading reviews is your best friend.
 Many people will praise the leggings for help with sweat, breathability, etc. Most are honest as well, so if the leggings didn’t do well, reviewers will tell you!
 Skip any lined leggings (save these cozy ones for cold winter walks).

-You can wear only a sports bra if you’re comfortable.
+You can wear only a sports bra if you’re comfortable, too.
 If you’re comfortable in just a sports bra, that can be a great option.
 Not only is it more breathable than a tank top, but it also is great for instructors to offer advice on your form.
 It’s also why most instructors only wear it so students can see exactly how their form is when trying to copy them.

-Packing an extra tank top is a great idea too.
+Packing an extra tank top and sports bra is a great idea too.
 Regardless if you wear the tank top while working out, having an extra packed in your bag is a great idea.
 Especially if you are going out into the real world right after your class, while a sports bra can be appropriate for hot yoga, it may not be when you go to get groceries or pick up your kids.

 The best bra is the bra that you feel most comfortable wearing to class.
 A sports bra can be great if you are comfortable with it.
 Some sports bras may not give you enough coverage or support while working out.
 Wearing a bra underneath the sports bra for added support can be a great idea.
 You may sweat right through it, so you’ll want to pack an extra.